motionharvest/VectorScrolling/readme.md

 When the element is exactly centered on the screen, offset is 0

-I have a demo inside `public_html` showing how to control a Greensock TimelineLite animation with this new implementation.
+There is a demo included showing how to control a Greensock TimelineLite animation with this new implementation.
+Everything else should be easy to figure out for yourself.

 Enjoy animating everything!